 Under the May 2010 amendment, repayments of the term loan to EDC for fiscal 2010 were postponed.
-In addition, the April 1, 2011 payment of \$926 was postponed and will be paid evenly over the remaining quarterly installments in 2011.
-Payments are scheduled to recommence on July 1, 2011 with quarterly installments of \$926, and the remaining amounts outstanding due at maturity.
+In addition, the April 1, 2011 payment of \$926 was postponed and payments are scheduled to recommence on July 15, 2011 with quarterly installments of \$926, and the remaining amount outstanding due at maturity.